Elementary School Programs

 No Bones About It

-10 am to 12:00 pm.
+10 am to 12:00 pm or 12:30 pm to 2:30 pm.
 K to 7

 Discover the differences between vertebrates and invertebrates.
 Take a close-up look at the interesting features of vertebrate skulls, bones, teeth, and claws.
 Learn about the amazing adaptations that help temperate rainforest animals thrive in this cool, wet environment.